manueldeprada/Pretraining-T5-PyTorch-Lightning/README.md

 - The **extract_cord19.py** file takes the original CORD-19 dataset, as downloaded from the official site, and extracts a json file consisting of title, abstract and text from readable papers.
 - **standarize_cord19** takes the previous json file and makes a big pretraining text file that has just a sentence per line.
 - **prepare_dataset.py** is where all the magic happens.
 This file takes any dataset file(s) with a sentence per line and efficiently, taking chunks of the file(s):
     1. Tokenizes the sentence using T5's SentencePiece tokenizer.
-This is, splits words and necessary and assigns an integer to every word.
+This is, splits words as necessary and assigns an integer to every word.
     2. Checks that sentences are not too long.
 For example, T5-base has a sequence length of 512 tokens.
 If a sentence is too long, the script will search for a dot and split it before discarding it, since it is very probable that such a long sentence was not well tokenized upstream.
 Also discard any sentence very short or with a lot of unknown tokens inside.
     4. Generate input and target ids as shown in the introduction, masking tokens with a given probability.
     5. Save the (input, target) pairs in 100mb joblib files that can be loaded efficiently for training, with a meta.json file containing lengths, train-valid partitioning and other meta info.